Lufthansa cancels 1,700 more flights due to strike

-FRANKFURT (Reuters) - Lufthansa (LHAG.DE) is cancelling about 1,700 flights on Tuesday and Wednesday due to a strike by pilots, it said on Twitter on Monday.
+FRANKFURT, Nov 28 (Reuters) - Lufthansa is cancelling about 1,700 flights on Tuesday and Wednesday due to a strike by pilots, it said on Twitter on Monday.

 Pilots' union Vereinigung Cockpit has announced further strikes at Lufthansa for Tuesday and Wednesday, after fresh talks at the end of a four-day walkout failed to settle their long-running pay dispute.